lukasjoc/envm/README.md

 # envm

-> Collection of really useful environment/setup files and scripts
+> 💥 Collection of environment files, vimhacks and scripts

 ### Content:
   - Shell setup for zsh and bash